ACCarnall/bagpipes/docs/index.rst

 Bagpipes is described in Section 3 of `Carnall et al. 2017 <https://arxiv.org/abs/1712.04452>`_, if you make use of Bagpipes in your research, please include a citation to this work in any publications.

-Just a few of the excellent projects Bagpipes relies on are:
+A few of the excellent projects Bagpipes relies on are:

  - The `MultiNest <https://ccpforge.cse.rl.ac.uk/gf/project/multinest>`_ nested sampling algorithm `(Feroz et al. 2013) <https://arxiv.org/abs/1306.2144>`_
  - The MultiNest python interface `PyMultiNest <https://johannesbuchner.github.io/PyMultiNest>`_ `(Buchner et al. 2014) <https://arxiv.org/abs/1402.0004>`_.